lgari012/Lab1-CS167/README.md

 ## Answers

 - ***(Q1) What is the name of the directory that `mvn archectype:generate` command creates?***
+   The name of the directory is NETID_lab1 do in my case it is lgari012_lab1

 - ***(Q2) What do you see at the console output when you run the `java` command?***
+ Out put was "Hello World!"

 - ***(Q3) Which of the following is the right way to call the `IsEven` function?***